19hours/sg-statutes/Acts/Patents Act.md

 [19/2004]

-(2) A delay by the Registrar in granting a patent shall not be treated as an unreasonable delay under subsection (1)(a) unless —
+(2) A delay by the Registrar in granting a patent shall not be treated as an unreasonable delay under subsection (1)(a) unless such requirements as may be prescribed are satisfied.

-(a) the interval between the date of filing of the application for the patent and the date of issue of the certificate of grant, excluding any period attributable to an act or omission of the applicant, exceeds 4 years; or

-(b) the interval between the date on which the applicant —

-(i) filed a request for a search and examination report in accordance with section 29(2)(b); or

-(ii) filed a request for an examination report in accordance with section 29(2)(c)(i), (d)(i) or (e)(i) or (4),

-and the date of issue of the certificate of grant, excluding any period attributable to an act or omission of the applicant, exceeds 2 years.

-[19/2004]
+[Act 15 of 2012 wef 14/02/2014]

-(3) Where the proprietor of a patent has made an application under subsection (1)(a) and has satisfied the Registrar that there was in fact an unreasonable delay under subsection (1)(a), the Registrar shall extend the term of the patent —
+(3) Where the proprietor of a patent has made an application under subsection (1)(a) and has satisfied the Registrar that there was in fact a particular type of unreasonable delay by the Registrar in granting the patent, the Registrar shall extend the term of the patent by such period as may be prescribed for that type of unreasonable delay.

-(a) in a case to which subsection (2)(a) applies, by the period by which the interval referred to in subsection (2)(a) exceeds 4 years;

-(b) in a case to which subsection (2)(b) applies, by the period by which the interval referred to in subsection (2)(b) exceeds 2 years; or

-(c) in a case to which both paragraphs (a) and (b) of subsection (2) apply, by the period by which —

-(i) the interval referred to in subsection (2)(a) exceeds 4 years; or

-(ii) the interval referred to in subsection (2)(b) exceeds 2 years,

-whichever is the longer period.

-[19/2004]
+[Act 15 of 2012 wef 14/02/2014]

 (4) Where the proprietor of a patent has made an application under subsection (1)(b) and has satisfied the Registrar of the matters referred to in sub-paragraphs (i) and (ii) of subsection (1)(b), the Registrar may, if the Registrar thinks fit, extend the term of the patent by such period, not exceeding 5 years, as the Registrar may determine.

 [19/2004]

-(5) A curtailment of the opportunity to exploit a patent, the subject of which includes a substance which is an active ingredient of any pharmaceutical product, caused by the process of obtaining marketing approval for a pharmaceutical product, being the first pharmaceutical product to obtain marketing approval which uses the substance as an active ingredient, shall not be treated as an unreasonable curtailment under subsection (1)(c) unless —
+(5) A curtailment of the opportunity to exploit a patent, the subject of which includes a substance which is an active ingredient of any pharmaceutical product, caused by the process of obtaining marketing approval for a pharmaceutical product, being the first pharmaceutical product to obtain marketing approval which uses the substance as an active ingredient, shall not be treated as an unreasonable curtailment under subsection (1)(c) unless such requirements as may be prescribed are satisfied.

-(a) the marketing approval was obtained after the date of issue of the certificate of grant; and

-(b) the interval between the date the application for marketing approval was filed and the date marketing approval was obtained, excluding any period attributable to an act or omission of the applicant for marketing approval, exceeds 2 years.

-[19/2004]
+[Act 15 of 2012 wef 14/02/2014]

-(6) Subject to subsections (7), (8) and (9), where the proprietor of a patent has made an application under subsection (1)(c) and has satisfied the Registrar that there was in fact an unreasonable curtailment of the opportunity to exploit the patent under subsection (1)(c), the Registrar shall extend the term of the patent by —
+(6) Subject to subsections (7), (8) and (9), where the proprietor of a patent has made an application under subsection (1)(c) and has satisfied the Registrar that there was in fact an unreasonable curtailment of the opportunity to exploit the patent under subsection (1)(c), the Registrar shall extend the term of the patent by such period as may be prescribed.

-(a) a period equivalent to the interval between the date of issue of the certificate of grant and the date marketing approval was obtained;

-(b) the period by which the interval referred to in subsection (5)(b) exceeds 2 years; or

-(c) a period of 5 years,

-whichever is the shortest period.

-[19/2004]
+[Act 15 of 2012 wef 14/02/2014]

-(7) The Registrar shall not extend the term of the patent under subsection (6) unless the applicant has procured and submitted to the Registrar a certificate from the relevant authority stating —
+(7) The Registrar shall not extend the term of the patent under subsection (6) unless the applicant has procured and submitted to the Registrar a certificate from the relevant authority stating such matters as may be prescribed.

-(a) the date the application for marketing approval was filed;

-(b) the date marketing approval was obtained; and

-(c) for each period attributable to an act or omission of the applicant for marketing approval, the dates on which the period started and ended.

-[19/2004]
+[Act 15 of 2012 wef 14/02/2014]

 (8) In determining the period by which to extend the term of the patent under subsection (6), the Registrar shall rely on, and shall not be concerned to inquire into the truth of, the statements contained in the certificate from the relevant authority under subsection (7).